SuperOfficeDocs/superoffice-docs/docs/en/search-options/selection/learn/screen/index.md

 | Mailings | Create a mailing to contacts in a selection.
 [View the mailings](#mailing) that are archived on this selection. |

 > [!TIP]
-> Click ![icon][img3] on the far right of the column headers in a selection to group and filter records, and add/remove columns.
+> Click ![icon][img3] to the right of the column headers in a selection to group and filter records, and add/remove columns.
 These settings can be saved for the active selection by selecting **Save columns for current selection only**.
 See also [The section tabs][9 ] for additional functions.

 To move between selections, click the previous/next buttons ( ![icon][img2] ![icon][img1] ) at the top right of the screen.